This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Lady Nelson Wharf is named after one of the three ships that arrived at this point in 1821 to establish the penal settlement of Port Macquarie.
 This wharf is a popular fishing spot by day, as is the Town Green area, but we enjoyed the twilight scene just after sunset as the lights came on.

-There’s a playground at Town Green and plenty of grass area to run around or have a picnic.
+There’s a playground at Town Green and plenty of grass area to run around or have a picnic at one of the picnic areas.

 The before mentioned Beach House is my kinda pub.
 Prime position on the waterfront, an outdoor beer garden style area with a stage for live music, good selection of beer on tap, kid friendly and a new menu consisting of American style grub.